Tag: leader

 Psalm 147:1–11; 1 Corinthians 9:16–23

 Psalm 147 opens up powerfully.
-It really is good to sing praise to God.
-Every worship hopes that it is the pleasure of everyone who attends (whether physically or online) finds it a pleasure to praise God through singing.
+It really is good to sing to God.
+Every leader hopes that it is the pleasure of everyone who attends church (whether physically or online) finds it a pleasure to praise God through singing.

 Of course, the psalmist is a songwriter/performer, so is obviously a tad biased towards this form of praise.
 There is indeed something powerful about music.
 On the other hand, there are plenty of people who find their best time of worship and praise through prayer or stillness.

 The of worship is honoring God.
 A heart that honors God, worships God.
-Those people faithfully wait for the next experience of God’s .
+Those people faithfully for the next experience of God’s love.

-The of experiencing God’s faithful love produces a response that can seem odd to a person who does not believe the same. has such an expectation.
-That is part of what motivates his approach to his (Christ directed) to the Good News.
+The of experiencing God’s faithful love produces a that can seem odd to a person who does not believe the same.
+Paul has such an expectation.
+That is part of what motivates his approach to his (Christ directed) mission to share the Good News.

 Paul’s response to God’s faithful love?
 Share the Good News freely.
 Not only freely in regard to cost, but also freely to whomever, and freely however.